LeslieGoldsmith/ed/README.md

 build 3    ps:1+s?99f;                    1     00:00.000 00:00.000 0.00%
 ```

-The problem is line 4.
-Let's look a little closer by introducing a break point and experimenting in the context of the suspended function.
+The problem is line 4, which is consuming over 95% of the time.
+Let's look a little closer by introducing a breakpoint
+and experimenting in the context of the suspended function.

 ```
 q).prof.unprof`